Low-Dimensional Gradient Helps Out-of-Distribution Detection: Experiments

 \subsection{Hyper-parameter study}

-In this section, we provide further analysis about the influence of hyper-parameters on our detection performance to demonstrate the stability of our approach.
-Specifically, we study the influence of the reduced dimension $K$ on our detection performance.
+In this section, we provide further analysis of the influence of hyper-parameters on our detection performance to demonstrate the stability of our approach.
+Specifically, we study the influence of the reduced dimension $K$ on our detection performance and accordingly propose the strategy of choosing $K$.
 Besides, since our reduced gradients are applied in different methods, we also investigate how the hyper-parameters in these methods impact our detection performance.

-\textbf{Effect of K} In Figure \ref{effect_of_k}, we systematically analyze the effect of $K$ on six baseline methods.
+\textbf{Effect of K.} In Figure \ref{effect_of_k}, we systematically analyze the effect of $K$ on six baseline methods.
 We vary the number of $K=\{$10, 30, 50, 70, 90, 110, 130, 150, 170, 190, 210, 230, 250$\}$ for CIFAR10 and $K=\{$50, 100, 150, 200, 250, 300, 350, 400, 450, 500, 550, 600, 650, 700, 750, 800, 850, 900, 950, 1000$\}$ for ImageNet.
-Our analysis reveals that the performance of our gradient-based methods improves as the dimension $K$ increases, both for the CIFAR10 and ImageNet datasets.
-Notably, the FPR95 of the KNN method reaches its lowest value when $K=230$ and exhibits a slight increase when $K=250$.
-This observation aligns with the ratio analysis presented in Appendix A, where we observe that the first 230 principal components account for nearly $100\%$ of the total variance.
-Intuitively, the optimal reduction dimension should be closely related to the principal component dimension of the gradients in the training data, which is consistent with our experimental results.
+Our analysis reveals that the performance of our gradient-based methods improves as the dimension $K$ increases, both for the CIFAR10 and ImageNet datasets, except that the FPR95 of the KNN method reaches its lowest value when $K=230$ and exhibits a slight increase when $K=250$ on CIFAR10 benchmark.